PNDeb/pinenote-debian-image/overlays/greeter/pn_handbook.md

 * The **Documents/** directory contains one sample .pdf and one .epub file.
 Try opening them and start reading!

+* You may want to reconfigure your locales:

+	sudo dpkg-reconfigure locales

 * The status bar at the top contains the refresh button and the PineNote-Helper Gnome extension, which helps you to control some aspects of the eink display.
   Both of these items will become important for an effective use of the PineNote in a Gnome environment.

 ## Updates